Introduction / History

 What are Their Beliefs?

 The belief systems active on Fiji are Protestant Christianity 50%, Hindu 28%, Roman Catholicism 9%, Islam 6% and other various beliefs making up the remainder.
 These statistics are very reliable for the urbanized areas but it should be kept in mind that the beliefs of the rural areas can vary greatly.
-Belief systems can become modified over time to incorporate aspects of other belief systems including superstition and folklore.
+Belief systems can become modified over time to incorporate aspects of folk belief systems.

 The official languages of Fiji are English and Fijian.